pyusb/pyusb/docs/tutorial.rst

 Sometimes you may have two identical devices connected to the computer.
 How can you differentiate them? ``Device`` objects come with two additional attributes which are not part of the USB Spec, but are very useful: ``bus`` and ``address`` attributes.
-First of all, it is worth to say that these attributes come from the backend and a backend is free to not support them, in which case they are set to ``None``.
+First of all, it is worth it to say that these attributes come from the backend and a backend is free to not support them, in which case they are set to ``None``.
 That said, these attributes represent the bus number and bus address of the device and, as you might already have imagined, can be